-Improve Your IT Service Desk with a Shift
+Improving Your IT Service Desk With a New Shift

 IT service desks that focus on technology should strive for nothing less than providing resolution on the first call.
 The higher the resolution rate, the better it is for your company’s bottom line.
 Long end user downtimes due to technology problems are eliminated, workforce morale increases, and ultimately increased productivity improves service to your customers.